Azelf565/SimpleCryptosystems/README.md

-# SimpleCryptosystems
+# Simple Cryptosystems
-my lecture notes for the first lecture on Introductory Cryptography
+my 'lecture notes' for the first lecture on Introductory Cryptography